w3c/webdriver-bidi/proposals/core.md

 ### Updated WebDriver/BiDi Model

 The object model below represents a somewhat simplified view of the modern user agent as defined in https://html.spec.whatwg.org/.
-The model includes the all of the actors represented in WebDriver/HTTP and adds new Worker and Worklet actors.
+The model includes the all of the objects represented in WebDriver/HTTP and adds new Worker and Worklet objects.
 It also separates the notion of a JS Realm from a browsing context and introduces a type for representing complex JS Values:

 ```ts
 UserAgent